scolapicchioni/blazor/Lab06/readme.md

 In this lab we're going connect everything together.

-We're going to use a design pattern called [Backends For Frontends](https://docs.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends), where the client calls our own server (*home* so to speak) and the server calls the Rest Service, basically acting like a reverse proxy.
+We're going to use a design pattern called [Backends For Frontends](https://docs.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends), where the client calls our own server (*home* so to speak) and the server calls the Rest Service, using a reverse proxy.

 Our client will issue http requests to our server and it will handle the results to update the model.
 Blazor already takes care of updating the UI.
 Our Server will forward the calls to the REST service and return the results to the client.
-Although we could use libraries to forward the call (such as [YARP](https://microsoft.github.io/reverse-proxy/index.html) for example), we're going to do it manually.
-It's a bit more work, but in our case it is going to be a copy/paste of code that we have to write anyway.
-Feel free to learn and use YARP if you prefer.
+Since there is no point in reinventing the wheel, we're going to use [YARP](https://microsoft.github.io/reverse-proxy/index.html), a library that will forward the calls for us so that we don't have to write any service for it.

 Let's start by our `Frontend` project.